the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Plastics Factory buffed to add +1 Production to Plastics tiles and +2 Production to Oil tiles worked by the city, along with 5% total Production.
 However, it no longer has an Engineer slot.
 	- Plastics Reprocessor has been removed from the game.
 	- Prison Camp (and replacements) now costs 60 Production (previously 20) and is additionally more expensive to purchase with Water.
 However, the standard Camps no longer have a Food penalty.
-	- Recycling Plant reworked into Advanced Energy Recycling Plant, which provides double the Power of the original but is moved much further back in the tech tree, now unlocking at Energy Weapons.
+	- Recycling Plant reworked into Advanced Energy Recycling Plant, which provides double the Power of the original but is moved further back in the tech tree, now unlocking at Energy Weapons.
 	- Stable nerfed to +1 Production on Horses tiles, but no longer adds a Food penalty to them.
 	- Transport Network *severely* nerfed; it now only adds +1 Production to Borough tiles and no additional stats.
 	- Uranium Centrifuge nerfed: you can only have 3 instead of 5 and they have to be in cities with a Nuclear Plant.